 Vaginal burning is an abnormal burning or stinging irritation that sometimes occurs during urination.
-The stinging or burning is usually caused when urine comes in contact with vaginal lesions or areas of the genital region, such as the vulva or labia, that are inflamed.
-Vaginal burning can also be a sign of an STD and is often the first noticeable sign that an infection is present.
+The stinging or burning during urination is usually caused when urine comes in contact with vaginal lesions or areas of the genital region, such as the vulva or labia, that are inflamed.
+Vaginal burning or painful urination can also be signs of an STD and are often the first noticeable sign that an infection is present.

 Getting tested is not only quick and easy, it’s the only way to know for sure if you do or do not have an STD.Put Your Mind at Ease Today